Stanley K. Bernstein: Litigation with Trez Capital

 In 2015 Trez Capital sued Bernstein for over $14 million, alleging fraud and deceit.
 Trez Capital, a mortgage lender, financed four of the projects owned by Rose & Thistle and Bernstein.

 Bernstein brought a motion to dismiss Trez's claim on the basis of his and his CFO James Reitan’s evidence that Trez knew about their claim in September 2013 and thus were outside of the limitation period for filing.
 During a mini trial, the judge did not accept the testimony of Bernstein and Reitan as credible in comparison to the evidence of Coscia.
 Bernstein later appealed to the Court of Appeal and lost.

 Bernstein has now paid Trez money to settle the Trez litigation that alleged fraud and deceit.
 He paid this money pursuant to a Pierringer Agreement that mandates confidentiality of the amount paid by him.
 An amended Statement of Claim is being filed with the Court accordingly.

 Personal life

-Bernstein has been married to his second wife, Judy Bernstein, since 1992.
+Bernstein married his second wife, Judy Bernstein, in 1992.
+They later divorced in 2024.
 Bernstein also has three adult sons, one who is a radiologist in New York City, one a lawyer, and the third son, a business graduate who works at Bernstein's clinics.